Focolare Movement

 Mar 13, 2025

 An exhibition dedicated to Chiara Lubich (1920-2008), witness and inspirer of the universal value of fraternity.
-A stop for those visiting Rome in this Jubilee year; at the centre of the exhibition is the theme of the “city”, as a privileged place for building fraternal relationships, open to the world.
+A stop for those visiting Rome.
+At the centre of the exhibition is the theme of the “city”, as a privileged place for building fraternal relationships, open to the world.
 The multimedia exhibition has been produced by the Chiara Lubich Centre and the Historical Museum Foundation of Trentino.

 Info